FreekBes/improved_intra_server/README.md

 sudo systemctl restart ./useful/iintra-server.service

 # Update nginx config and restart (usually not required)
+# Do not run this step if you do not use a self-signed certificate but do use SSL/HTTPS
 cp ./useful/nginx.example.conf /etc/nginx/sites-available/iintra.freekb.es.conf
 sudo systemctl restart nginx
 ```